cozy/cozy-stack/docs/cli/cozy-stack_instances_update.md

 ### Options

 ```
       --all-domains           Work on all domains iterativelly
+      --context-name string   Work only on the instances with the given context name
       --domain string         Specify the domain name of the instance
       --force-registry        Force to update all applications sources from git to the registry
   -h, --help                  help for update
+      --only-registry         Only update applications installed from the registry
 ```

 ### Options inherited from parent commands